> Cross 11 mountain passes, cover 200 kilometers of trails

 Accommodation at the huts includes dinner and breakfast.
 We will arrange this for you as well.
 This allows you to travel lighter and have one less thing to worry about.
 Bear in mind that lunch is not included, but it can be purchased at the huts.
 Here you can also buy an array of snacks and bottled water.

 In the Hotels, we include Breakfast for you.
 Bear in mind that lunch and dinner are not included, but they can be most of the time purchased in or near the hotels.

-You have to make your way to Chamonix.
-The total amount does not include flights to France.
+You have to make your own way to the starting point.
+The total amount does not include personal transport.

 Your international travel insurance is your own responsibility.
 Discuss your itinerary with the insurance company before your trek.

 Personal expenses on such as souvenirs, drinks, and other similar expenses are for your own account.